 In addition to my consulting business, I’m also the Co-Creator of Mindful Return’s Balancing Career with a Special Needs Baby, the first program to address the needs of professional mothers of disabled, preterm, or medically fragile infants and toddlers.

-I currently reside in San Diego, CA. When I am not juggling client deadlines, I enjoy volunteering as the Cardiac Family Advisory Chair for the Rady Children’s Hospital Heart Institute.
+I currently reside in San Diego, CA. When I am not juggling client deadlines, I enjoy volunteering as the Cardiac Family Advisory Council co-chair for the Rady Children’s Hospital Heart Institute.

 My work has been featured in L.A.
 Parent, Houston Family Magazine, the Mama Bear Podcast, and Wolf + Friends.
 (Click here to see my “in the News” page.)